Skip to main content

 In addition to gaining a deeper understanding of the specific legal issues that are created by a number of particularly important applications of robotics and autonomous agent technology, you will also acquire a generic understanding of the types of problems that are raised by autonomous technologies for the theory of regulation.
 You will gain an understanding of the limits of regulation by law and the ability to evaluate comparatively other modes of regulation for a given problem.

 The course will explore the five main UN treaties relating to space (Outer Space 1967, Rescue Agreement 1968, Liability Convention 1972, Registration Agreement 1975 and Moon Agreement 1979) and their continuing relevance to recent developments in the field of space exploration and use.
-In addition, each seminar will address a specific development or challenge in regulating space such as human space flight, the peaceful uses of space, remote sensing, sustainable uses of space and space communications.
-It will also explore the interface between international law, regional initiatives and domestic law.
+In addition, each seminar will address a specific development or challenge in regulating space such as the regulation of small satellites, space debris, human space flight and remote sensing.

 • E-Governance, Digital Change and Democritisation (10 credits)